Returning students

 By now you'll already be thinking about what lies ahead and what you should do to prepare for your course and all that follows.
 We're here to guide you along the way.
 This handy timeline breaks down all the important phases between now and when you start your course, and shows you the things to do next.

-For February starters: You'll be emailed seperately with dates and more information about Registration.
+For January starters: You'll be emailed separately with dates and more information about Registration.

 How to find us